babylonhealth/ios-playbook/Cookbook/Technical-Documents/SlackCIIntegration.md

 ## Slack CI Integration

 From time to time we need to trigger some CI jobs manually, for example to create a Hockeyapp or Testflight distribution build.
-This can be done easily from Slack Slash Commands powered by or bots, [Stevenson](https://github.com/Babylonpartners/Stevenson) and its predecessor Steve.
+This can be done easily from Slack Slash Commands powered by our bots, [Stevenson](https://github.com/Babylonpartners/Stevenson) and its predecessor Steve.

 ### Supported commands (Stevenson)